Planning on visiting Vienna for the first time? Here are all my best tips in this beginner’s guide!

-Possibly the most famous culinary delight of Vienna, Sacher Torte is a rich, dark chocolate cake filled with orange marmalade and is something that must be tried when visiting the city.
+Possibly the most famous culinary delight of Vienna, Sacher Torte is a rich, dark chocolate cake filled with orange marmalade.
+It is something that must be tried when visiting the city.
 Although you’ll find it in cafes all over the city, Hotel Sacher claims to be the original birthplace of the dessert.
-Of course, this means it is the busiest and most expensive place to try it, but it is an experience to ‘tick off the bucketlist’.
+Of course, this means it is the busiest and most expensive place to try it.
+However, it is an experience to ‘tick off the bucket list’.

 Austria is the birthplace of schnitzel, so make sure you try this traditional meal whilst you are here!
 Figlmüller is one of the most popular places to try a giant schnitzel (they even have a cheese-filled vegetarian option), but the place gets very busy so make sure you book in advance.

-Vienna is famous for its coffee culture so don’t leave the city without checking out a few of the city’s finest establishments.
+Vienna is famous for its coffee culture, so don’t leave the city without checking out a few of the city’s finest establishments.
 Café Central, Café Imperial Wien and Café Mozart are among the most famous.
 For the real coffee and dessert lovers, you can even take a tour to gain a deeper insight into Vienna’s sweet side.

-Naschmarkt is Vienna’s most famous market and offers a delightful selection of traditional Viennese and international specialities.
+Naschmarkt is Vienna’s most famous market, offering a delightful selection of traditional Viennese and international specialties.
 It is a great spot to grab a bite to eat for lunch or pick up some fresh produce.
 Every Saturday, the space becomes a hub of activity as it turns into a flea market.
 Book a gourmet tour of Naschmarkt here

 Budget $- Wombats City Hotel “The Naschmarkt”

 Located in a fantastic spot overlooking Vienna’s largest market, the Wombats City Hostel offers the best value-for-money accommodation in the city.
-The hostel itself is super modern and clean and offers excellent facilities, including a cool communal room, luggage storage facilities, free wifi and an affordable breakfast.
+The hostel itself is super modern and clean.
+It offers excellent facilities, including a cool communal room, luggage storage facilities, free wifi and an affordable breakfast.
 Check here for rates and availability.

 Mid-range $$- Ruby Marie Hotel Vienna